ShizukaDonaghue/luve/TESTING.md

 * **_As a Business Owner/Staff, I can see error messages when submitting the product form so that I can understand how the errors can be resolved._**

-    If there are any errors in the Add Product form, error messages are displayed explaining the error.
+    If is any error in the Add Product form, an error message is displayed, explaining the issue.
 This aims to assist users in filling in the form correctly.
 The form is fully validated and does not submit with invalid data.

     <img src="docs/images/testing/add-product-error.png" width=700>